Aflibercept: Legal status

-In November 2011, the United States Food and Drug Administration (FDA) approved aflibercept for the treatment of wet macular degeneration.
+In November 2011, the US Food and Drug Administration (FDA) approved aflibercept for the treatment of wet macular degeneration.

-In August 2012, the FDA approved aflibercept for use in combination with 5-fluorouracil, folinic acid and irinotecan to treat adults with metastatic colorectal cancer that is resistant to or has progressed following an oxaliplatin‑containing regimen.
+In August 2012, the US FDA approved aflibercept (Zaltrap) for use in combination with 5-fluorouracil, folinic acid and irinotecan to treat adults with metastatic colorectal cancer that is resistant to, or has progressed following, an oxaliplatin‑containing regimen.
 To avoid confusion with the version that is injected into the eye, the FDA assigned a new name, ziv-aflibercept, to the active ingredient.

-In November 2012, the European Medicines Agency (EMA) approved aflibercept (Eylea) for the treatment of wet macular degeneration.
+In November 2012, the European Medicines Agency (EMA) authorized aflibercept (Eylea) for the treatment of wet macular degeneration.

-In February 2013, the European Medicines Agency (EMA) approved aflibercept (Zaltrap) for the treatment of adults with metastatic colorectal cancer for whom treatment based on oxaliplatin has not worked or the cancer got worse.
-Aflibercept (Zaltrap) is used with FOLFIRI, which is a treatment combining the medicines irinotecan, 5-fluorouracil, and folinic acid.
+In February 2013, the European Medicines Agency (EMA) authorized aflibercept (Zaltrap) for the treatment of adults with metastatic colorectal cancer for whom treatment based on oxaliplatin has not worked or the cancer got worse.
+Aflibercept (Zaltrap) is used with irinotecan, 5-fluorouracil, and folinic acid.

+In August 2023, the FDA approved aflibercept (Eylea) for the treatment of wet age-related macular degeneration, diabetic macular edema, and diabetic retinopathy.